akornato/multi-token-minter/README.md

 - [Next.js](https://nextjs.org/)
 - [IPFS](https://ipfs.io/)

+`TokenStore` contract is deployed to Goerli network at [this address](https://goerli.etherscan.io/address/0x22448d0D2a0685c713e568272de1aFc7F8BEE644).

 ## Local dev

-This starts Next.js app at `http://localhost:3000`, the Hardhat network, and deploys the `TokenStore` contract:
+Copy `sol/.env.example` to `sol/.env` and `web/.env.example` to `web/.env` and fill in the missing env vars.
+The following starts Next.js app at `http://localhost:3000`, the Hardhat network, and deploys the `TokenStore` contract:

 ```bash
 yarn dev